felixdotgo/go-project-boilerplate/README.md

 ```bash
 buf generate --include-imports
 ```
 All protobuf generated will be under `rpc` directory.
+To see how to implement API from generated code after run the command above, please refer to [Buf quick start](https://buf.build/docs/cli/quickstart/).